Sourdough Apple Fritter Focaccia

 - Slice, serve, and enjoy!

 This recipe is proof that mistakes can lead to something truly special.
-If you ever find yourself with over-proofed dough, don’t throw it away—turn it into something amazing!
+If you ever find yourself with over fermented dough, don’t throw it away—turn it into something amazing!

 If You Like This Recipe, Try These:

-- Sourdough Lemon Blueberry Focaccia– A sweet focaccia bursting with fresh lemon and blueberry muffin flavors!
+- Sourdough Lemon Blueberry Focaccia– A sweet focaccia with fresh lemon and blueberry muffin flavors!

 - Easy Overnight Focaccia – A simple, foolproof savory focaccia that requires minimal effort and delivers incredible flavor.